Jack Dempsey: Title fight and controversy

 On July 4, 1919, Dempsey and world heavyweight champion Jess Willard met at Toledo for the world title.
-Pro lightweight fighter Benny Leonard predicted a victory for the 6'1", 187-pound Dempsey even though Willard, known as the "Pottawatamie Giant", was 6'6 1/2" tall and 245 pounds.
+Pro lightweight fighter Benny Leonard predicted a victory for the 6'1", 187-pound Dempsey even though Willard, known as the "Pottawatomie Giant", was 6'6 1/2" tall and 245 pounds.
 Ultimately, Willard was knocked down seven times by Dempsey in the first round.

 Accounts of the fight reported that Willard suffered a broken jaw, broken ribs, several broken teeth, and a number of deep fractures to his facial bones.
 This aroused suspicion that Dempsey had cheated, with some questioning how the force capable of causing such damage had been transmitted through Dempsey's knuckles without fracturing them.

 Other reports, however, failed to mention Willard suffered any real injuries.
 The New York Times account of the fight described severe swelling visible on one side of Willard's face, but did not mention any broken bones.
 A still photograph of Willard following the fight appears to show discoloration and swelling on his face.

 Following the match, Willard was quoted as saying, "Dempsey is a remarkable hitter.
 It was the first time that I had ever been knocked off my feet.
 I have sent many birds home in the same bruised condition that I am in, and now I know how they felt.
 I sincerely wish Dempsey all the luck possible and hope that he garnishes all the riches that comes with the championship.
 I have had my fling with the title.
 I was champion for four years and I assure you that they'll never have to give a benefit for me.
 I have invested the money I have made".
 Willard later said he had been defeated by "gangsterism".

 After being fired by Dempsey, manager Jack Kearns gave an account of the fight in the January 20, 1964, issue of Sports Illustrated that has become known as the "loaded gloves theory".
 In the interview, Kearns said he had informed Dempsey he had wagered his share of the purse favoring a Dempsey win with a first-round knockout.
 Kearns further stated he had applied plaster of Paris to the wrappings on the fighter's hands.